Rpc-h/applications-platform/README.md

 We try to keep as little secret variables as possible by design.
 For the sake of convenience, define the following secrets in your Github secrets section:

 - `GOOGLE_APPLICATION_CREDENTIALS` = Base64-encoded GCP service account credentials.
+The values are also stored in Bitwarden (https://vault.bitwarden.com/#/vault?collectionId=27d47d9e-9155-446a-8275-af8600ad0076) under the secret `Terraform Service Account`.
 - `GOOGLE_PROJECT` = GCP project ID.
 - `GOOGLE_REGION` = GCP project default region.
 - `GOOGLE_BUCKET` = GCP bucket for storing Terraform state.
 - `ARGOCD_CREDENTIALS_KEY` = Base64-encoded ArgoCD credentials private key from the previously generated keypair.
+The values are also stored in Bitwarden (https://vault.bitwarden.com/#/vault?collectionId=27d47d9e-9155-446a-8275-af8600ad0076) under the secret `Terraform Service Account`.

 ## Non-secret variables